Counter-Strike Major Championships

 Counter-Strike Major Championships, commonly known as the Majors, are Counter-Strike (CS) esports tournaments sponsored by Valve, the game's developer.
 The first Valve-recognized Major took place in 2013 in Jönköping, Sweden and was hosted by DreamHack with a total prize pool of split among 16 teams.
 This, along with the following 19 Majors, was played in Counter-Strike: Global Offensive.
 As of the 2023 release of Counter-Strike 2 (CS2), Counter-Strike esports, including the Majors, are played in CS2.

 Since then, the Major circuit has expanded significantly, with recent tournaments advertising a prize pool and featuring thirty-two teams from around the world.
 The Majors are considered to be the most important and prestigious tournaments in the Counter-Strike scene.

-The current champions are Team Vitality, who won their second Major at the Blast Austin Major 2025, the third to be held in Counter-Strike 2.
+The current champions are Team Falcons, who won their first Major at the IEM Cologne Major 2026, the fifth to be held in Counter-Strike 2.
 Astralis hold the record for the most Major titles with four.